Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Concluding discussion

 While the current numerical formalism is insufficient to provide a definite answer to this puzzle, we wish to advance here some speculations supported by our results, and anticipate some interesting future directions.

-First of all, the absence of BHs with mass smaller than the critical value makes it almost inevitable for Hawking evaporation in EdGB gravity to either violate the weak cosmic censorship or to form horizonless remnants.
-Exploring the first option might require an evolution scheme (if it exists) in which the system of equations remains hyperbolic at the singularity.
-Since the appearance and dynamics of the elliptic region depends on the gauge choice~\cite{Ripley:2019hxt,Ripley:2019irj,Bernard:2019fjb,companion}, a putative different formalism might be required to follow the evolution even if the weak cosmic censorship is preserved.
+First of all, the absence of BHs with mass smaller than the critical value makes it almost inevitable for Hawking evaporation in EdGB gravity to either violate the weak cosmic censorship (implying a breakdown of the theory and the need of a full quantum gravity completion) or to form (potentially classical) horizonless remnants.
+Exploring the first option might require an evolution scheme (if it exists, see Ref.~\cite{R:2022hlf}) in which the system of equations remains hyperbolic at the singularity.
+Since the dynamics of the elliptic region depends on the gauge choice~\cite{Ripley:2019hxt,Ripley:2019irj,Bernard:2019fjb,letter}, a putative different formalism might be required to follow the evolution even if the weak cosmic censorship is preserved.
 On the other hand, an intriguing result supporting the hypothesis of horizonless remnants is provided by the fact that the critical, minimum-mass solution actually corresponds to one of the double points in the phase space of the theory, wherein a BH and a wormhole solution co-exist.
-One could therefore entertain the possibility that the minimum-mass BH can transit towards a (regular and horizonless) wormhole solution with slightly smaller mass, which cannot evaporate any further.
+One could therefore entertain the possibility that the minimum-mass BH can transit toward a (regular and horizonless) wormhole solution with slightly smaller mass, which cannot evaporate any further (see also~\cite{Alexeyev:2002tg,Alexeyev_model} for a model in which Hawking evaporation is halted).
 Here one interesting aspect for future investigation is the fact that the wormhole solution has matter at the throat~\cite{Kanti:2011jz,Kanti:2011yv}, whereas the BH is a vacuum solution of EdGB theory.
 However, we note that such transition requires mass loss and can therefore be triggered only by Hawking evaporation.
 It would be interesting to explore if Hawking particles around the minimum-mass BH can provide the correct matter content to support the wormhole throat.
 The possibility of a transition toward the soliton seems more unlikely, given the fact that this solution connects to the unstable BH branch and has a singularity in the second radial derivatives of the scalar field~\cite{Kleihaus:2019rbg,Kleihaus:2020qwo}.
 However, given the special nature of this singularity, forming these solitons dynamically should be studied in more details.

 Other possible outcomes of the evaporation might be simple dispersion of the fields or BH fragmentation, as argued in Ref.~\cite{Ahn:2014fwa} using thermodynamical arguments.
 However, complete dispersion would require the disappearance of the apparent horizon, which seems incompatible with the existence of an elliptic region in the BH interior even at $t\sim0$.
 The only option here would be if the elliptic region shrinks together with the horizon but: i) this is the opposite to what our simulations show (the elliptic region actually expands), and ii) our formalism could not capture a shrinking of the elliptic region even in the case this occurs.
 Concerning fragmentation~\cite{Ahn:2014fwa}, this is at least not an option in the spherically symmetric case discussed here, and should anyway occur above the minimum mass to allow for the fragmented BHs to exist.